Nonuniqueness for the kinetic Fokker-Planck equation with inelastic boundary conditions: Adjoint problem of our original equation

 with $\mathcal{L}$ as in (\ref{diffOp}) and $\mathcal{A}\left( \varphi \right) $ defined by means of:

 We will obtain a well defined initial-boundary value problem with:

-\subsection{The case $r>r_{c}:$}
+\subsubsection{The case $r>r_{c}$}

-In the case $r>r_{c}$ we only need to consider the case in which the boundary condition is (\ref{T1E1}).
-Due to the definition of $\Omega _{\sup } $ in Section \ref{Supercrit} and Proposition \ref{AdjSupCrt} we obtain that the adjoint of the problem (\ref{S0E1}), (\ref{S0E2}) with boundary condition (\ref{T1E1}) can be formulated as:
+In the case $r>r_{c}$ we only need to consider the case in which the boundary condition is the nontrapping.
+Due to the definition of $\Omega _{\sup } $ in Section \ref{Supercrit} we obtain that the adjoint of the problem (\ref{S0E1}), (\ref{S0E2}) with the nontrapping boundary condition can be formulated as:

 complemented with: